Care Guide for White Cloud Mountain Minnows – Underrated Beginner Fish

 WCMMs are happy to eat almost any fish food that is small enough to fit in their mouths.
 We feed them flakes, nano pellets, and Easy Fry and Small Fish Food.
 They also enjoy small frozen foods, such as daphnia, cyclops, and baby brine shrimp.
 If you really want to spoil them, give them live micro worms and baby brine shrimp.
 The main thing is to offer a variety of foods so they get all the essential nutrients needed to live long and healthy lives.

 Long fin white cloud mountain minnow in a planted aquarium

 How to Breed White Cloud Mountain Minnows

 These minnows are very easy to breed as long as you have at least one male and one female.
 Sexing white clouds can be a bit tricky, but generally, males are more colorful and females are slightly bigger.
 All you have to do is provide clean water and good food, and they will continually spawn all throughout the spring to fall breeding season.
 The adults do not tend to predate on their own babies, but you can increase their survival rate by providing plenty of cover and dense plants, like water sprite and water wisteria.
 You can also make a DIY spawning mop out of yarn for them to lay their eggs on and then remove the eggs to put in a separate grow-out tank.
-Raise the newborn fry with tiny foods like infusoria and Sera Micron, and then graduate them to baby brine shrimp when they are big enough.
+Raise the newborn fry with tiny foods like infusoria and powdered food, and then graduate them to baby brine shrimp when they are big enough.
 To get your own school of white cloud mountain minnows, check out our list of recommended fish retailers.